Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 That same heat lashed the planet's wide oceans, giving Aru a regular hydrological cycle.
 The effect was endless desert, punctuated here and there with rich, sluggish emerald rivers and vast freshwater seas absolutely choked with life, and it was on these waterways that the OmoAru themselves had, naturally, built their cities during their ancient prehistoric expansion from their evolutionary habitat at the south pole.

 Hence the city of UmOraEw-Uatun.
 Built around a huge oxbow lake where the great three kilometer wide river Uatun had once described a loop with a radius of several miles, it was a city of glass and white stone buildings that made alien eyes ache unless they wore protection.
-Here and there across the river, great bridges, engineering masterworks that looked far too delicate to even hold up their own weight, and yet were wide, flat and strong enough for a starship to land on---as indeed Lesry's "*History Paradox*" had done.
+Here and there across the river, great bridges, engineering masterworks that looked far too delicate to even hold up their own weight, and yet were wide, flat and strong enough for a starship to land on - as indeed Lesry's "*History Paradox*" had done.

 It was a slightly odd ship, but Knadna quite liked it.
 Lesry had clearly put some thought into the design, reasoning that any archaeological dig effectively boiled down to heavy lifting and meticulous filing, and that the easier the former job was made, the more likely the latter job was to be done properly by the hired labor.

 The *Paradox* was therefore built around a cylindrical hold, divided neatly into six storage segments around the central column which housed the largest of the ship's five kinetic thrusters.
-The other four were mounted on outriggers, well above the head height of even the tallest species where they sprouted out of the rest of the ship---the sleeping quarters, galley, recreational room, nanofactory, the hydroponics ring which ran completely around the circumference of the ship, and the bridge blister mounted on top.
+The other four were mounted on outriggers, well above the head height of even the tallest species where they sprouted out of the rest of the ship - the sleeping quarters, galley, recreational room, nanofactory, the hydroponics ring which ran completely around the circumference of the ship, and the bridge blister mounted on top.

 Landed, each outrigger deployed an elevator to ground level, and the six cargo bay doors opened outwards like a flower, meaning that the ship was theoretically stable enough to endure deployment to some of the more atmospherically violent deathworlds.
 Simple enough, but some of the engineering solutions involved in making the configuration both spaceworthy and serviceable by some of the stupider species who would be crewing it, had been strokes of genius on Lesry's part.

 There was an OmoAru at the dig site, watching the laborers strip neglected furniture, abandoned electronics and discarded art pieces out of an apartment building.
-It---while OmoAru had sexes, there was effectively nothing in the way of gender dimorphism for Knadna to be able to commit to a "he" or "she"---didn't seem to be more than passively curious about the ransacking of its ancient city.
-It wasn't that they didn't understand---the ones Knadna had tried to converse with had turned out to be perfectly eloquent and intelligent beings who knew full well why the expedition had come---they just didn't seem to *care*.
+It - while OmoAru had sexes, there was effectively nothing in the way of gender dimorphism for Knadna to be able to commit to a "he" or "she" - didn't seem to be more than passively curious about the ransacking of its ancient city.
+It wasn't that they didn't understand - the ones Knadna had tried to converse with had turned out to be perfectly eloquent and intelligent beings who knew full well why the expedition had come - they just didn't seem to *care*.
 Events simply unfolded around them, and while they watched and understood and could even be drawn into discussion about it, they just shrugged off any possibility of their getting involved.
 You could literally have stripped the bond-pairing jewelry from their ears and they would have neither protested nor helped.

 The two Corti ignored it.
 The OmoAru themselves never had anything useful to say.

 All of the junk being stripped out was just being taken so as to turn a profit on the mission of course. all of those things would find their way into the hands of private collectors and wealthy fashion hounds, none of it was relevant to Knadna's research. *That* was where the books came in.

-It was a near universal constant---a trend bucked only be the Allebenellin---that every species invented the book, which never again fell entirely out of fashion.
+It was a near universal constant - a trend bucked only be the Allebenellin - that every species invented the book, which never again fell entirely out of fashion.
 Of course, come the information revolution any given civilization might find that more and more of its literature was being read in a digital format on whatever portable electronics they may invent, but the book never went away.
 It became a status symbol, a declaration of passion.
 Books were the physical embodiment of an interest in the archiving of knowledge and fiction, and there wasn't a sapient race in the history of the galaxy, that Knadna knew of, that didn't have a hard core of bibliophiles.

-It was for this reason that there even were books in the building, and every single one had---with meticulous care---been entrusted to the most expensive, precise and sturdy cargo drone they had.
+It was for this reason that there even were books in the building, and every single one had - with meticulous care - been entrusted to the most expensive, precise and sturdy cargo drone they had.

 "Things are going well, it seems."
 Lesry commented, looking sidelong at her, allowing a subtle hint of amusement to show.
 Knadna stopped rubbing her hands together and returned them to a more professional posture at her side.